-All Civil Enforcement Officers and Parking Office Support staff is trained to the same standards by way of an in-house manual, formal training in the form of NVQ qualification or equivalent and on-going monitoring and refresher training.
+All Civil Enforcement Officers and Parking Office Support staff are trained to the same standards by way of an in-house manual, formal training in the form of NVQ qualification or equivalent and on-going monitoring.

 Civil Enforcement Officers cannot retract a Penalty Charge Notice once it has been lawfully served.
 This is to complete an audit trail with the penalty charge number being traceable.